Standards

 B. report:

-1. on those systems and components installed on the building inspected which, in the professional opinion or judgement of the inspector, have a significant deficiency or are unsafe or are near the end of their service lives.
+1. on those installed systems and components that, in the professional opinion or judgement of the inspector, have a significant deficiency, or are near the end of their service lives.

-2. a reason why, if not self-evident, the system or component has a significant deficiency or is unsafe or is near the end of its service life.
+2. the implication for the system or component that has a significant deficiency or is near the end of its service life.

-3. the inspector's recommendations to correct or monitor the reported deficiency.
+3. the inspector's recommendations to correct, repair, or refer for further evaluation of the reported deficiency by a qualified specialist.

-4. on any systems and components designated for inspection in these National Standards of Practice which were present at the time of the Home Inspection but were not inspected and a reason they were not inspected.
+4. on any systems and components designated for inspection in these National Standards of Practice which were known to be present at the time of the Home or Property Inspection but were not inspected and a reason they were not inspected.

 2.3 These National Standards of Practice are not intended to limit inspectors from:

-A. including other inspection services in addition to those required by these National Standards of Practice provided the inspector is appropriately qualified and willing to do so.
+A. including other inspection services in addition to those required by these National Standards of Practice provided the inspector is appropriately qualified to do so.

 B. excluding systems and components from the inspection if requested by the client or as dictated by circumstances at the time of the inspection.